AlbertoBasalo/quark/docs/workflows.md

 #### Testing

-Run `npm run test:watch` it will run test after each change.
+Run `npm run watch` it will run test after each change.
 Ideal for TDD or testing _just in time_.

 #### Running